-Aggregates used in IDOT hot mix asphalt paving projects are classified as natural aggregates, processed aggregates, or synthetic aggregates.
+Aggregates used in IDOT hot mix asphalt paving projects are classified as natural aggregates, processed aggregates, synthetic aggregates or recycled products.

 A. Natural Aggregates

 Natural Aggregates are aggregates that are used in their natural form, with little or no processing.
 They are made up of particles produced by a natural erosion and degradation process, such as the action of wind, water, moving ice, and chemicals.
 Glaciers, for example, often produce rounded boulders and pebbles.
 Similarly, flowing water produces smoothly rounded particles.